-There have been investigations and unanswered questions regarding Arron banks; his alleged extensive Russian connections, as well as alleged funding.
-No one knows the answers.
+There have been investigations and unanswered questions regarding Arron banks; no one knows the answers.

 Opendemocracy and the FT have also implied that the accounts and amounts of wealth claimed are hard to verify, we haven’t been able to verify their claims.
 Curious, considering Banks became the UK’s biggest political donor, ever.

 Fantastic journalists like Carole Cadwalladr and Peter Jukes have done the work to dig into the background to the story and the connections.
 Carole Cadwalladr in particular has faced specific and personal alleged threats of violence, see below for a flavour.

 But here’s Banks, Wigmore, Leave. eu, in their own words, archived via their social media accounts.

 - Leave.eu – “Well done, Russia!”
 “Thanks to Russia!”

 2. Skripal poisoning was an “inside job”.
 And the Russian government is the victim, naturally.

 3. The Russian invasion of Crimea